Here’s a question I got from Katie recently about freelance editing services and using a book editor:

 - Writers who don’t vet their freelance editors… Not all freelance editors are created equal… Ask for references, talk to them to see if you’re a fit, and don’t go with the first one you see…

-That’s why, to answer another of Katie’s questions, I can’t really tell if a book has been freelance edited.
-I don’t spent time trying to guess… authors tell me if they want to.
+That’s why, to answer another of Katie’s questions, agents can’t really tell if a book has been freelance edited.
+When I was a literary agent, I didn’t spent time trying to guess … authors tell literary agents if they want to.
 It’s really what the writer does with the notes that ends up in my inbox, and if the writer can’t revise, or they take their revision in an unsuccessful direction, or they just didn’t have that strong of a manuscript to begin with, it’s an unpleasant surprise to hear that they’ve been edited already.
-There really is only so much even the best freelance editor can do with a bad manuscript… they’re not God.
+There really is only so much even the best freelance book editor can do with a bad manuscript… they’re not God.
 It makes me wonder what kind of mess the writer had before the editor stepped in.
 On the other hand, if I see a clean, tight, and polished manuscript that has been freelance edited, I might be more wary of the writer’s revision skills, since I don’t know how much is them and how much is the editor they hired.
 It’s not a deal breaker, but I do want to see if they can revise with me, just to get a feel for how they do on their own.

 As for working with editors who scout for literary agencies — a common practice — sure, that’s a way to get in the door.
 If your editor is good (see above) and well-connected, it could lead to a recommendation to an agent… but there are less expensive ways to get an agent’s attention (namely, writing an awesome book and querying or going to a conference) than hoping for an elusive recommendation.